 Many angels are experienced industry veterans or entrepreneurs who provide mentorship, strategic advice, and valuable connections.
 This guidance is especially important for first-time founders navigating the complexities of biotech. - Founder Ownership and Control:

-Founders who raise from angels tend to retain greater ownership and control of their company compared to those who take early VC money.
-Angel-backed companies often require less capital to reach key milestones and founders can remain in leadership roles through later stages, including IPO. - Alignment of Interests:
+Founders who raise from angels tend to retain greater ownership and control of their company.
+By contrast, those who take early VC money may lose more equity. - Alignment of Interests:

 Angels often invest because they are passionate about the science or mission, not just financial returns.
 This alignment can create a more supportive and collaborative relationship between founder and investor. - Networking and Future Fundraising: